Graph Recovery From Incomplete Moment Information: Problem statement

-The cone of Borel regular non-negative measures on $\XX$, topologically dual to the cone of non-negative continuous functions on $\XX$, is denoted by $\mathscr{M}(\XX)_+$.
-The Borel sigma algebra of subsets of $\XX$ is denoted by $\mathscr{B}(\XX)$.
+The convex cone of Borel regular non-negative measures on $\XX$, topologically dual to the convex cone of non-negative continuous functions on $\XX$, is denoted by $\mathscr{M}(\XX)_+$.
+The Borel sigma-algebra of subsets of $\XX$ is denoted by $\mathscr{B}(\XX)$.

 Let $\lambda\in\mathscr{M}(\XX)_+$ be a finite probability measure with moments $\boldsymbol{\lambda}=(\lambda_{d_x}) \subset \R$ defined by

 From now on, let us restrict our attention to scalar-valued functions $f:\XX\to\YY$.
 Vector-valued functions can be treated entry-wise.
 Let $\mu\in\mathscr{M}(\XX\times\YY)_+$ be a finite probability measure of the form $d\mu(\xx,y)=\delta_{f(\xx)}(dy)\lambda(d\xx)$, i.e.